yasian04/ongyasian/README.md

 I am a student in the first semester of my first year this year.
 I have just learned some basic information about computer technology.
 I am very passionate about this course.

-* 🌍  I'm based in Johor.Malaysia.
+* 🌍  I'm based in Johor，Malaysia.
 * ✉️  You can contact me at [ongsian@graduate.utm.my](mailto:ongsian@graduate.utm.my)

 ### Skills